onierstrasz/nierstrasz.org/_pages/origin-en.md

 ---
 title: "About the origin of the Nierstraß family in Eschweiler"
-permalink: /origin
+permalink: /origin-en
 ---

-*Aus Mitteilungen der Westdt.
+*From Mitteilungen der Westdt.
 Gesellschaft für Familienkunde 1935.*

-The following text has been transcribed from the document [“Die Stammeltern des reformierten Geschlechts Nierstrasz in Eschweiler”](/assets/sources/StammelternNierstrass-HeinrichMuellers.pdf) by Heinrich Müllers, Frankfurt Main.
+The text has been transcribed from the original document [“Die Stammeltern des reformierten Geschlechts Nierstrasz in Eschweiler”](/assets/sources/StammelternNierstrass-HeinrichMuellers.pdf) by Heinrich Müllers, Frankfurt Main.
 Thanks to Kurt Nacken for the source material.

+**NB:** The following text has been translated to English with the help of [deepl](https://www.deepl.com/translator) from the [German version of this document](/origin).

 All efforts have been made to transcribe the text as faithfully as possible from the original (in Old German font).
 I would nevertheless be grateful for any corrections.